-Brought to life by the concept of performing onstage and offstage, Lancemore Crossley St. takes advantage of its location set within Melbourne’s key arts and cultural hotspot, surrounded by the Theatre District, the Paris end of Bourke Street and the many restaurants of Chinatown.
+Brought to life by the concept of performing onstage and offstage, Lancemore Crossley St. takes advantage of its location set within Melbourne’s key arts and a cultural hotspot, surrounded by the Theatre District, the Paris end of Bourke Street and the many restaurants of Chinatown.

 Given the locale, arts and culture play a key role in the conceptual framework of this project.
 From first entering the lobby, guests are greeted with a statement moment to stop and pause.
 A reclaimed chandelier will sit as if it has crashed into the space, a relic of a bygone era, and perfectly ensconced within banquette seating to create a ‘photo moment’ for guests.